 What can city officials expect?

-The remodeled first floor will be largely dedicated to flexible meeting spaces that are better able to accommodate everything from a large policy committee meeting to a one-on-one discussion, as well as multiple events happening on the same day.
+The remodeled first floor is largely dedicated to flexible meeting spaces that are better able to accommodate everything from a large policy committee meeting to a one-on-one discussion, as well as multiple events happening on the same day.

-The intergovernmental relations team will continue to operate from the first floor.
+The intergovernmental relations team will continue to operate from the first floor once staff return to the building.

 Members will also find that the building’s reception and general flow will be more welcoming and easier to navigate.
 Accessibility and safety features expected of today’s workplaces are reflected in the design plan.